 Explorer Search¶

-During the process of data retrieval in various Explorers, we can use multiple search and filtering methods, such as fuzzy search, associated search, positive filtering, negative filtering, etc. Below is a detailed explanation.
+During the process of data retrieval in various explorers, we can use multiple search and filtering methods, such as fuzzy search, associated search, forward filtering, reverse filtering, etc. Below, we will provide a detailed explanation.

 Search Instructions¶